-Local Anesthetic - An injection of anethesia (freezing) to numb a small area at the site of your procedure.
+Local Anesthetic - An injection of anethesia (freezing) to numb a small area at the site of your biopsy/procedure.
 It is common to feel mild or temporary numbness or tingling around the site.
 IV Sedation - Medications given through your intravenous to relax you and decrease anxiety while you are still awake.
-It is common to not remember what happened during your procedure, and/or feeling tired for rest of the day.
+It is common to have trouble remembering what happened during your procedure, and/or feel tired for rest of the day.
 You must return home with a responsible adult who will remain with you overnight.
 You should not take public transit after the procedure.
-With IV sedation, do not drive, use machinery or power tools or make
+With IV sedation, do not drive, use machinery or power tools or make important legal or financial decisions for the next 24 hours.